 Learn to Preserve –

-There are quite a few ways to preserve food and all of them can help you save money on groceries.
+There are quite a few ways to preserve food (Six Dollar Family) and all of them can help you save money on groceries.
 This is especially true for meat.
 You can find different dehydrator recipes and buy a dehydrator to preserve them.
 You can pick up a pressure canner and learn how to can foods.
 You can learn to smoke them.
 The more you preserve your food for long term storage, the more you will be able to stock up on without having to worry about spoilage.

 Stretch Your Meals –